You may think the colorful cities found in this part of Mexico would be the highlight, but we cannot get enough of the hiking here.

 This place is completely unexpected, a sprawling forest filled with hiking trails galore.
 You wouldn’t think to find these sharp rocky peaks and meandering pathways in Mexico, but here they are, tucked away in the state of Hildago.
 The El Chico National Park is over 100 years old (first established way back in 1898) and was actually the country’s first national forest reserve.
 It’s magically pretty, with dense groups of juniper and evergreen trees with little fireflies lighting up the night sky once the sun goes down for the day.

-It's now become an up and coming option for people looking to escape Mexico City and surrounding cities and step into nature.
-Some of the mountains peaking out from the forest are premiere climbing destinations, but the trails make for some stunning hikes.
+It's now become an up-and-coming option for people looking to escape Mexico City and surrounding cities and step into nature.
+Some of the mountains peeking out from the forest are prime climbing destinations, but the trails make for some stunning hikes.

 Popular Hiking Trails